cjungmann/readargs/README.md

 - Argument parsing follows the [GNU Arguments Standards](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html#Argument-Syntax) and the end user can put the options and non-options in any order.

-- Options are set up with an array of structs which can be *much easier to scan than extended switch code*.
+- Options are set up with an array of structs which can be much easier to scan than extended switch code.

-- The target variable is associated with the option struct, making it possible to write as well as read an option's value.
+- The target variable is associated with the option struct, making it possible to read as well as write an option's value.

 - One element of the options struct is an *agent* that handles the interpretation of the option and may include a *writer* that is